Bailie

 A bailie or baillie is a civic officer in the local government of Scotland.
 The position arose in the burghs, where bailies formerly held a post similar to that of an alderman or magistrate (see bailiff).
 Baillies appointed the high constables in Edinburgh, Leith and Perth.
-Modern bailies exist in Scottish local councils, with the position being a courtesy title and appointees often requested to provide support to the lord provost or provost - the ceremonial and civic head of the council - in their various engagements.
+Modern bailies exist in Scottish local councils, and the position being a courtesy title, appointees are often requested to provide support to the lord provost or provost - the ceremonial and civic head of the council - in their various engagements.

 History

-The name derives from Old French and used to be synonymous with provost, with several officials holding this role often at the appointment of the Church.
+The name was derived from Old French and used to be synonymous with provost.
+Several officials held this role often at the appointment of the Church.

 The jurisdiction of a bailie is called a bailiary (alt. bailiery).

 The office of bailie was abolished in law in Scotland in 1975, and today the position of bailie is a courtesy title.